 - Maintain the saw properly.
-Verify that the blade is sharp and has been properly tensioned. - The chain on new models will stretch and need to be adjusted frequently.
-Check the chain every 10 minutes of operation on new saws or replacement chains.
-Refer to Adjusting Chain Tension in the Maintenance section of this manual. - Do not allow the guide bar tip to contact anything. - Do not over-reach. - Do not use the saw above shoulder height. - Cut only one limb, branch, or log at a time. - Be aware that small-diameter limbs or branches are more likely to catch the blade, causing pull-in or kickback.
+Verify that the blade is sharp and has been properly tensioned. - Do not allow the guide bar tip to contact anything. - Do not over-reach. - Do not use the saw above shoulder height. - Cut only one limb, branch, or log at a time. - Be aware that small-diameter limbs or branches are more likely to catch the blade, causing pull-in or kickback.